Light and Colour (Goethe's Theory) – The Morning after the Deluge – Moses Writing the Book of Genesis

-Light and Colour (Goethe's Theory) – The Morning after the Deluge – Moses Writing the Book of Genesis is an oil painting by the English painter Joseph Mallord William Turner (c.1775–1851), first exhibited in 1843.
+Light and Colour (Goethe's Theory) – The Morning after the Deluge – Moses Writing the Book of Genesis is an oil painting by the English painter Joseph Mallord William Turner (1775–1851), which first appeared at the Royal Academy Exhibition of 1843.

 Description

 Made during the latter years of Turner's career, this painting depicts the aftermath of the Great Flood story told in the Book of Genesis.
 The role of man is portrayed as passive through his inability to control nature, which is beautiful to the eye yet has the power to destroy and recreate life.
 This piece also illustrates Turner's belief in God's omnipotence as it is He who creates the flood, allows Noah to survive, and inspired Moses to write the Book of Genesis.
-Genesis, in this case leads back to the creation of man, light, and the water which light is being reflected on.
+The Genesis leads back to the creation of man, light, and the water on which light is reflected on.

 Style

-For most of his career Turner, whose works are predominantly subjective, was recognised for his watercolor and oil paintings that reflected landscape images and scenes of natural entities such as the weather, the ocean, the effect of light, and vision.
+For most of his career Turner, whose works are predominantly subjective, was recognised for his watercolour and oil paintings that reflected landscape images and scenes of natural entities such as the weather, the ocean, the effect of light, and vision.
 Through the blurring of images, Turner attempts to justify the belief that the eye is always trying to form an image as it tries to recreate nature.
 Traditionally, colour is used as a type of accessory to form, but Turner's attraction to light and colour allows colour to take the place of form.
-The main colours used by Turner were red, yellow, and blue, which is discussed more in depth in relation to other works that influenced that of Turner.
+The main colours used by Turner were red, yellow, and blue, which are discussed more in depth in relation to other works that influenced Turner.
 His work also illustrates his relationship to the Romantic movement and position as the precursor of the impressionist movement.